DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

 environment for threats and opportunities, for explosive bursts of action, and for kinesthetic, hands-on learning.
-The very traits that would have made him an invaluable scout, protector, or first responder in a traditional community were being pathologized in the Engine’s sorting facility.
+The very traits that would have made him an invaluable scout, protector, or first responder in a traditional community were being pathologized in the Machine’s sorting facility.

 We convinced the school to try an experiment.
 We didn’t medicate the